-Question Answer Marks 1 The Causes and Impact of British Imperialism, c.1850-1939 40 Interpretation/Approach The main interpretation is that while white women did help bring about the end of empire, this was not in the manner that has traditionally been assumed.
+Question Answer Marks 1 The Causes and Impact of British Imperialism, c.1850-1939 40 Interpretation/Approach The main interpretation is that what counted in the Empire was paramountcy (defined as effective control) over a territory, and that this could be exercised in different ways.
 Showing understanding of the Big Message will involve discussion of both these aspects.
-The extract focuses on gender and the impact it had on imperial society.
-It argues that white women challenged the imperial status quo through their educational work.
-In this they served as role models for women from subject races.
-Using the example of Malaya the extract shows how white women educators challenged assumptions of imperialism by providing a form of education which served the needs of subject women, rather than those of the empire.
-This agrees with the traditional interpretation that women served to undermine imperial rule, but differs with it on how this came about.
+The extract argues that paramountcy could take different forms, but that the issue of control was central to it.
+Only by establishing when paramountcy was established can one gain a true insight into motives for the acquisition of a territory.
 Glossary: the two main areas of interpretation have been (i) on whether imperial policy was determined at the centre (the metropole) or at the periphery (in the territories of the empire).
-This can involve debates on who was making the decisions at the centre (the 'official mind', 'gentlemanly capitalists', etc.) or at the periphery (the 'man on the spot'): and (ii) on whether the British Empire was characterised by a preference for formal (i.e. direct rule over annexed territory) or informal (i.e. indirect control mainly through and for commercial interests).
+This can involve debates on who was making the decisions at the centre (the 'official mind', 'gentlemanly capitalists' etc.) or at the periphery (the 'man on the spot'): and (ii) on whether the British Empire was characterised by a preference for formal (i.e. direct rule over annexed territory) or informal (i.e. indirect control mainly through and for commercial interests).
 What counts is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.